California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 For example, researchers at the University of Pittsburgh have successfully created a marijuana breathalyzer prototype that can detect THC levels in a breath test.
 The researchers, led by Alexander Star, PhD, created the new breathalyzer by using carbon nanotubes, or tiny tubes of carbon that are 100,000 times smaller than a human hair.1

 Please note, though, that even if a breathalyzer could detect THC, there is currently no acceptable cut-off limit for THC impairment.
 For example, most states say that you are guilty of drunk driving (or DUI) if alcohol breathalyzers show a blood alcohol content (BAC) of .08%.
-But to the disappointment of many lawmakers, states have not settled on a similar quantifiable number for marijuana use THC impairment.
+Though to the disappointment of many lawmakers, states have not settled on a similar quantifiable number for marijuana use THC impairment.

 Most states say that a blood test refusal is illegal and can lead to an automatic driver’s license suspension for up to one year.2